knewplay/course-vex-vrc-in-c/session3.md

 <!-- Notes: Give examples of infinite loops such as while (true) in the context of PROS opcontrol(), as well as in game development to build intuition -->
 * Loops in programming such as 'while' and 'for' let us repeat tasks in our code.
 They're great for handling repetive actions.
+* Any time you want to repeat some action, use a loop
 * In robotics, they are commonly used in scanning and movement.

 ---